DCBIA-OrthoLab/ShapeAXI/README.md

 ### 4. Test, evaluation, aggregate and explainability

-Finally, shapeaxi will test the different models after their training.
+Finally, ShapeAXI will test the different models after their training.
 It will test them during the evaluation part.
-During this process, shapeaxi will pick the best model from all the different folders depending on F1 score or AUC score.
+During this process, ShapeAXI will pick the best model from all the different folders depending on F1 score or AUC score.
 You can choose the evaluation metric with the option **--eval_metric F1** or **--eval_metric AUC**.
 Your best model will then be tested on the first test dataset of the first split.